rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/upgrading-rancher-payg-cluster.md

 az k8s-extension update  --name $CLUSTER_EXTENSION_RESOURCE_NAME  --cluster-name $CLUSTER_NAME --resource-group $RESOURCE_GROUP --cluster-type managedClusters --version $VERSION_TO_BE_UPGRADED
 ```

-:::note
+:::warning

-PAYG customers will have constraints on getting updates to the offer based on the latest version SUSE has published to Azure, which may trail slightly behind the latest Rancher release.
+Rancher Prime PAYG customers have constraints on getting updates to the offer, based on the latest version SUSE has published to Azure.
+The latest available Rancher Prime version may trail slightly behind the latest Rancher release.

 :::